iamdhruvtripathi/Active-Directory-Homelab/splunk/README.md

 index = main
 ```

-- Note: I did all of these steps for both the Windows 11 Client VM and the Domain Controller
+- Note: I did all of these steps for both the Windows 11 Client VM and the Domain Controller.
+Note that you have to do `Restart-Service SplunkForwarder` for it to actually work
 - BOOM!, we are able to see 30,000+ events into Splunk including Window Event logs as well Sysmon logs

 <p align="center">